Minimum Viable (Business Person) Coder

-- It allows you to build a MVP and make the first iterations based on feedback
+- It allows me to build a MVP and produce the first iterations based on feedback

-- It allows you to assess the technological difficulty of your idea
+- It allows me to assess the technological difficulty of my idea

-- It helps with hiring, as you understand your requirements and developers respect you more
+- It helps with hiring, as I understand the requirements and developers respect me more

 Choice is painful